jonasholbech/foofest/FORM-REQUIREMENTS.md

 - Content from the form (except payment info) should be stored in a database.
 That database is not provided by the API
 - The site itself will be the landing page of our festival, so make it awesome.
 We do not yet have a logo or a visual identity, go crazy

-You are free to add other features.
+You are free, and encouraged, to add other features.

 ### Using the API